Purpose

 Inclusion Criteria

-• History of unilateral supratentorial ischemic stroke that occurred at least 6 months but not more than 10 years prior to enrollment. - Age >40 years and <80 years. - Fugl-Meyer Assessment, Upper Limb (FMA-UE) baseline score of 20 to 50 (inclusive of 20 and 50). - Ability to communicate, understand, and provide appropriate consent.
+• History of unilateral supratentorial ischemic, intracerebral hemorrhagic, subarachnoid hemorrhagic, or a heterogeneous lesion stroke that occurred at least 6 months but not more than 15 years prior to enrollment. - Age >30 years and <85 years. - Fugl-Meyer Assessment, Upper Limb (FMA-UE) baseline score of 10 to 56 (inclusive of 10 and 56). - Ability to communicate, understand, and provide appropriate consent.
 Subjects should be able to follow two-step commands. - Right- or left-sided weakness of the upper extremity.

 Exclusion Criteria

-• Participant has implanted metallic or electronic devices in the head or neck - Hemorrhagic stroke or a heterogenous lesion etiology - Participant has a cardiac pacemaker or implanted or wearable defibrillator - Participant skin in the stimulation area has open wounds, skin eruptions, swollen, infected, or inflamed areas, or skin abnormalities that could be cancerous - Advanced cardiac, pulmonary, liver, kidney dysfunction or blood system disease - Participant has a fever or shows clinical signs concerning for an infectious disease - Other neurologic or musculoskeletal diseases that could interfere with the assessments of this study - Low heart rate (<60 bpm) from a cardiac conduction block or related etiology - Participant has a history of trigeminal neuralgia - Participant has a history of Bell's Palsy - History of cranial nerve neuropathy (including facial nerve injury), carotid surgery, vagotomy, or other surgical intervention on the vagus nerve - History of recurrent syncopal events - Known or newly-discovered aneurysm or arteriovenous malformation - Patients who have any terminal illness such that the patient would not be expected to survive more than 90 days - Botox injections 12 weeks prior to or during therapy
+• Participant with any implanted metallic device at or near the stimulation sites (forehead and ears). - Participant with an implanted or active stimulator (ex.
+Deep brain stimulator, pacemaker, vagus nerve stimulator, defibrillator) - Participant skin in the stimulation area has open wounds, skin eruptions, swollen, infected, or inflamed areas, or skin abnormalities that could be cancerous - Advanced cardiac, pulmonary, liver, kidney dysfunction or blood system disease - Participant has a fever or shows clinical signs concerning for an infectious disease - Other neurologic or musculoskeletal diseases that could interfere with the assessments of this study - Low heart rate (<60 bpm) from a cardiac conduction block or related etiology - Participant has a history of trigeminal neuralgia - Participant has a history of Bell's Palsy - History of cranial nerve neuropathy (including facial nerve injury), carotid surgery, vagotomy, or other surgical intervention on the vagus nerve - History of recurrent syncopal events - Known or newly-discovered aneurysm or arteriovenous malformation - Patients who have any terminal illness such that the patient would not be expected to survive more than 90 days - Botox injections 12 weeks prior to or during therapy - Participants who have had a craniectomy: - Without replacement of bone flap - With bone flap replaced < 6 months prior to initiation of study activities

 Study Design